usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/FLIRCameraDriverPlugin/README.md

 ### CARMA Streets Plugin

 The CARMA Streets plugin is required for SDSM generation since this is handled by the [CARMA Streets](https://github.com/usdot-fhwa-stol/carma-streets) [Sensor Data Sharing Service](https://github.com/usdot-fhwa-stol/carma-streets/tree/develop/sensor_data_sharing_service).
 For this functionality the FLIR Camera Driver Plugin generates Sensor Detected Object messages, which are forwarded to the Sensor Data Sharing service via the CARMA Streets plugin.
-The Sensor Data Sharing Service then generates SDSMs which are send back to V2X Hub via the CARMA Streets Plugin  and
+The Sensor Data Sharing Service then generates SDSMs which are sent back to V2X Hub via the CARMA Streets Plugin  and broadcast to the RSU via the Immediate Forward Plugin.

 ## Configuration/Deployment

 This plugin has several configuration parameters.
 Below these are listed out as together with descriptions on how to set them.

-**FLIRConfigurations**: JSON String configuration parameter which contains on or more FLIR Camera(s) to connect to.
+**FLIRConfigurations**: JSON string configuration parameters which contains on or more FLIR Camera(s) to connect to.

 ```json
 [